 Remnants of planetary systems around white dwarfs

 The future evolution of planetary systems: As the planet host stars evolve into red giants, and eventually into white dwarfs, they lose substantial amounts of mass.
 This lost layers of mass can be seen for some time as planetary nebulae.
 Consequently, the orbits of the planets, and all minor bodies, asteroids, and comets, will widen, with many of them moving far beyond the maximum radius that the star will reach during the red giant phase.
 In our solar system, Mars, the asteroid belt, and all the giant planets will escape evaporation.
-Thus, what we expect to be left behind are white dwarfs, bearing the remnants of planetary systems.
+In other words, in ~6Gyr, the solar system will consist of a white dwarf with one rocky planet, four giant planets, and countless asteroids and comets.
+Thus, what we expect to be left behind by the 1000s of known planetary systems are white dwarfs, bearing the remnants of planetary systems.

-Artist impression of the gaseous debris disk formed from the disruption of a rocky asteroid in the strong graviational field of a white dwarf.
+Artist impression of the gaseous debris disc formed from the disruption of a rocky asteroid in the strong gravitational field of a white dwarf.
 It is very likely that the solar system will undergo episodes like this once the Sun has evolved into a white dwarf in ~6 Gyr from now - studying systems like this allows a glimpse into the remote future of our own planetary system.

 Supervisor: Boris Gänsicke